AqwamCreates/DataPredict/docs/HighValueProjectTutorials/References.md

 * Investigating The Performance Of Model-Free Deep Reinforcement Learning In Roblox Ecosystem (Master Research Thesis) (Thesis done.
 Translation to Malay is needed for my university's requirements.)

-* Impact Of Lua-Native Machine Learning Retention Models On Metaverse Experiences On Roblox Ecosystem (Research Article) (Secondary Priority)
+* Impact Of Lua-Native Machine Learning Retention Models On Metaverse Experiences On Roblox Ecosystem (Research Paper) (Secondary Priority)

   * Anonymized data to protect my clients' interests.